ADVICE FROM PSC PATIENTS TO THE NEWLY DIAGNOSED

 - PSC doesn’t mean that you will only have a short time to live.
 Your diagnosis doesn’t mean that you will immediately develop severe symptoms.

 - Some people are diagnosed with PSC and have no symptoms.
 Others may be symptomatic at the time of diagnosis and then improve.
-Everyone's journey with PSC can be different and variable.
-What is the same, is how PSCers and caregivers support each other.
+Everyone's journey with PSC is different.

 "Be assertive and ask questions."

-- Ask questions.
-Don’t be afraid to request clarification about your concerns.
+- Don’t be afraid to request clarification about your concerns.

-- Many PSCers have a caregiver or friend who goes with them to appointments and, if needed, the Emergency Room.
+- Many PSCers have a caregiver or friend who goes with them to appointments and, if needed, the hospital.
 That person is a second set of eyes, ears, and an extra voice for asking questions.
 When your head is spinning, your advocate can take the lead.

 - Hand out PSC pamphlets to your doctors, and talk to your doctor about new treatments or alternative therapies you want to try.